TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/5-error-action.rst

 #.
 If an error occurred, the class will call the :php:`$this->errorMethodName`
    instead of determined :php:`$this->actionMethodName`.

 #.
-The default configured is to call :php:`errorAction()` which will:
+The default is to call :php:`errorAction()` which will:

    #.
 Clear cache in case :ts:`persistence.enableAutomaticCacheClearing` is
-      activated and current Scope is Frontend.
+      activated and current scope is frontend.

    #.
 Add an error :ref:`Flash Message <t3coreapi:flash-messages>`
       by calling :php:`addErrorFlashMessage()`.
       Which in turn will call :php:`getErrorFlashMessage()` to retrieve the message to show.

    #.
 Forward back to referring request.
-If no referrer exists, an plain text
+If no referrer exists, a plain text
       message will be displayed, fetched from
       :php:`getFlattenedValidationErrorMessage()`.

-Overloading behaviour
+Overloading Behaviour
 ---------------------

 Each of the above steps can be adjusted by implementing custom methods or replacing values within properties.
-All of above is `protected` and therefore can be replaced.
+All of the above is `protected` and therefore can be replaced.

 :php:`errorMethodName` property